Do I Belong?

 I wanted the concept of my idea to be able engage user as well as challenge them to question their accusations of the Asian American stereotype instead of presenting it to them.
 Using these insights as a way to generate ideas, how I could make the stories "interactive" and engaging for people not aware of the stereotype?

-I didn't think the book idea was the best way to have people take in the stories because it wasn't engaging.
+I didn't think the book idea was the best way to have people take in the stories because it wasn't engaging enough.
 I wanted to create an experience where users would have to interact with others, answer hard questions and generate conversations to thoroughly understand the stereotype they were presented with in a fun manner.

 I started to brainstorm different ideas of how people remember information or take in stories.
 I eventually came across games and how they are the perfect medium for storytelling, because stores were a necessity to motivate players to continue playing a game.